Frequently Asked Questions

 Answer: I don't see any great advantage in having a pad in the crawl space other than for it to be a little easier to maneuver and cleaner.

 Question: I plan on laying a vapor barrier down on the dirt floor of my crawl space.
 How far up the sides of the walls should I go and what kind of adhesive should I use to attach the plastic to the concrete walls.

 Answer: Some folks advocate the crawl space vapor barriers cover the side walls.
 I have found crawl spaces with wet side walls are going to be wet no matter how the vapor barrier is installed.
 These crawl spaces require more drainage work, not just a vapor barrier.
 I would install a 4 to 6 mil. black plastic Visqueen on the ground and extend it to the top of the footings.
 Bricks and stones can be used to hold the plastic in place.

 Save your basement treasure and trash from flooding.
 The problems with basements, they are natural catch alls.
 Gravity tends to pull all sorts of unused and obsolete objects into basements.
 When this clutter is mixed with a few inches of water brought in after a heavy rain, two things happen.
 One, all the clutter is ruined and two, the clutter becomes much more precious than it ever was.

 There are basically three types of sump pumps commonly used - two electric and one water-powered.

-Submeresible: an electric pump installed inground and designed to work under water.
-It has the same float
+Submersible: an electric pump installed inground and designed to work underwater.
+It has the same float activated switch.

 Shower and Tub Enclosure Trends at a Glance

-Exotic finishes like satin nickel, antique bronze and platinum are now available on a shower door and hinge hardware to
+Exotic finishes like satin nickel, antique bronze, and platinum are now available on a shower door and hinge hardware to match faucets.

 Tub liners that can be installed over existing fixtures area fast and economical way to upgrade a bathroom.